 For most people, the signs and symptoms of gas and gas pain are all too obvious.
 They include:

-- The voluntary or involuntary passing of gas, either as belches or as flatus.
+- Voluntary or involuntary passing of gas, either as belches or as flatus.

 - Sharp, jabbing pains or cramps in your abdomen.
-These pains may occur anywhere in your abdomen and can change locations quickly.
+These pains may occur anywhere in your abdomen and can change locations quickly and get better quickly.

 - Swelling and tightness in your abdomen (bloating).

-Gas pains are usually intense, but brief.
-Once the gas is gone, your pain often disappears.
-In some cases, however, the pain may be constant or so intense that it feels like something is seriously wrong.
+Sometimes, gas pains may be constant or so intense that it feels like something is seriously wrong.

 Gas can sometimes be mistaken for: